aaravjaichand/Sentiment-Analysis/README.md

 #### Setup Python Environment:

 - Install Miniconda or Anaconda:
-  - Download and install Miniconda from [here](https://docs.conda.io/en/latest/miniconda.html).
+  - Download and install Miniconda from [here](https://docs.conda.io/en/latest/miniconda.html) (if not already).
   - Follow the installation instructions for your operating system.

-- After installing Conda, create a new environment and install dependencies from the `environment.yml` file using `conda env create -f environment.yml`
+- After installing Conda, create a new environment from `environment.yml` using `conda env create -f environment.yml`
+- Follow the instructions in your terminal carefully

+(If using visual studio code, make sure that you have the environment selected when using `>Python: Select Interpreter')

+That's it for setup.

 #### Dataset: